-The requesters' preferred channel for submitting a request to CFMWS was by email.
-This was the case for seven (7) requests (78 percent) received during the reporting period.
-For the other two (2) requests, one was received in the mail and the other by fax.
+The requesters' preferred channel for submitting a request to CFMWS was on online.
+This was the case for nine (9) requests (75 percent) received during the reporting period.
+The other three (3) requests were received by email.

 2. Informal requests